 Moroccan National Charged with Hostage Detention in Crypto Kidnapping Case

-As reported by Le Monde, Bajjou is suspected of planning the January abduction of Ledger co-founder David Balland and his partner.
-French investigators are currently examining the French-Moroccan citizen’s potential role in the failed kidnapping attempt involving the daughter of crypto entrepreneur Pierre Noizat, along with her husband and their child.
+Le Monde reports that authorities suspect Bajjou of planning the January abduction of Ledger co-founder David Balland and his partner.
+French investigators are now examining the French-Moroccan citizen’s role in a failed kidnapping attempt targeting the daughter of crypto entrepreneur Pierre Noizat, her husband, and their child.

 According to Bitcoin.com News, the attempt by the group of masked individuals to kidnap Noizat’s daughter was ultimately unsuccessful.
 However, this incident—alongside additional cases involving the abduction of cryptocurrency entrepreneurs—prompted the French authorities to begin extending enhanced security measures to these individuals and their families.